nicolasparada/blog/content/posts/passwordless-auth-server.md

 }
 ```

-We'll execute that `magic-link.html` template against a buffer passing the magic link as string.
+We'll get the magic link template content saving it to a buffer.
 In case of error I return with an internal error.

 ```go
 to := mail.Address{Address: input.Email}